• Skip to primary navigation

 Have a hobby

 Hubby likes building things.
-Our hobbies really compliment each other.
+Our hobbies really complement each other.
 He builds a greenhouse and I plant it.
 He builds a cold room shelf and I fill it with home preserves.

-Painting, writing, sewing, all kind of needlework, woodwork, beekeeping, gardening, music, photography, etc to name just a few can all be great hobbies to practice alone.
+Painting, writing, sewing, all kinds of needlework, woodwork, beekeeping, gardening, music, photography, etc to name just a few can all be great hobbies to practice alone.

 And as homesteaders we would say, turn your hobby into a homestead.
 We share more about it in Start Homesteading.